Best Soil for Growing Cannabis: Indoor and Outdoor

 What About pH?

-When pH is too low (too acidic) or too high (too alkaline), nutrients “lock out.”
-They’re present in the soil but the plant can’t absorb them.
-This is one of the most common causes of yellowing leaves and stunted growth, and it’s often mistaken for a nutrient deficiency when the real issue is pH.
+Even the best soil fails if pH drifts out of range.
+When pH is too low or too high, nutrients lock out: they’re present but the plant can’t absorb them.
+This is one of the most common causes of yellowing leaves and is routinely mistaken for a nutrient deficiency.

 Common Soil Mistakes